BYOD Recommendations.

 Build quality is also something to consider.
 A rugged chassis will help a machine to weather life in a student’s bag.
 A hard laptop case is also good insurance.

 Installed software will depend on the student’s age and subject choice.
 All PHSC students are provided with a Microsoft 365 license.
 This allows free download of the Office suite on up to 5 different devices on either Windows or Mac devices.
 The 365 package also provides Onedrive cloud file storage for students to backup their files.
-Students should also install Adobe Acrobat, Java, VLC media player (free), and a browser (Firefox, Google Chrome, etc.).
-Teachers may require students to download and install software off the internet from time to time also.
+Students should also install Adobe Acrobat, VLC media player (free), and a browser (Firefox, Google Chrome, Safari etc.).
+Teachers may require students to download and install software from the internet from time to time also.

 Some students are using Tablet devices such as Apple iPad and Android devices.
 These devices have some shortcomings for us and these outweigh the advantages, particularly in the junior years.
-Some Pros and Cons for both types of device are outlined below.

 Also consider the following: